pihnat/rpi-jAmaSeis/README.md

 # How to install jAmaSeis on a Raspberry Pi.

 1. Ensure you have the latest version of Raspian installed (currently Buster), the system updated and your Pi connected to the internet.
-If you like you can change the name of your Raspberry Pi to **Seismograph** in the Raspberry Pi Configuration menu.
+If you like you can change the name of your Raspberry Pi to **Seismograph** in the Raspberry Pi Configuration menu to distinguish it from other raspis you might have running.

 ![screenshot](/screenshots/Name.png)